zcstarr/modelcontextprotocol/docs/specification/client/sampling.md

 - Hints are treated as substrings that can match model names flexibly
 - Multiple hints are evaluated in order of preference
-- Clients MAY map hints to equivalent models from different providers
+- Clients **MAY** map hints to equivalent models from different providers
-- Hints are advisory - clients make final model selection
+- Hints are advisory&mdash;clients make final model selection

 For example:
 ```json